 First a bit of background: I’ve used hand and gas augers for 40 years.
 Specifically, I own a 6-inch StrikeMaster Mora hand auger, which works fairly well when ice thickness is less than 1 foot, and an 8-inch Jiffy gas (2 cycle) auger for midwinter, when it’s safe to drive my full-size pickup on the ice.

-During the last year or two, I’ve noticed more and more serious ice anglers switching to a new drilling system that at first glance seemed too good to be true.
-This winter I decided to check it out for myself, and the results have been nothing short of amazing.
+During the last few years, I’ve noticed more and more serious ice anglers switching to a new drilling system that at first glance seemed too good to be true.
+During the winter of 2016/2017, I decided to check it out for myself, and the results were nothing short of amazing.

 The auger part of the system comes from K-Drill.
 It looks similar to the bottom half of a standard ice auger, but with some important differences.
 It measures 3-feet in length, features a heat-treated steel blade set, a powder-coated aluminum cutter head, an aluminum drive tube, and composite flighting (the spiral-looking things).
 Both the 6-inch-diameter and 8-inch-diameter K-Drill weigh only 5 pounds.
 And here’s the most important part: The K-Drill was designed specifically for use with a half-inch brushless electric (cordless) drill.